 Edgemont real estate is some of the most expensive in Arkansas, although Edgemont house values don't compare to the most expensive real estate in the U.S.

-Edgemont is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Edgemont, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Edgemont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Edgemont is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Edgemont who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One of the benefits of Edgemont is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.